WING-NUS/scisumm-corpus/README.md

 For more details, see the Contents Section at the bottom of this Readme.
 To know how this corpus was constructed, please see ./docs/corpusconstruction.txt

 The CLSumm-2016 task has concluded.
 Thanks for your response!
 You can still download the corpus and publish your results at other venues.
-If you use the data and publish please let us know and cite this paper:
+If you use the data and publish please let us know and cite our task overview paper:<br>
-@inproceedings{jaidka2016overview,
+@inproceedings{jaidka2016overview,<br>
-title={Overview of the CL-SciSumm 2016 Shared Task}, author={Jaidka, Kokil and Chandrasekaran, Muthu Kumar and Rustagi, Sajal and Kan, Min-Yen}, booktitle={In Proceedings of Joint Workshop on Bibliometric-enhanced Information Retrieval and NLP for Digital Libraries (BIRNDL 2016)}, year={2016}
+title={Overview of the CL-SciSumm 2016 Shared Task},<br>
+author={Jaidka, Kokil and Chandrasekaran, Muthu Kumar and Rustagi, Sajal and Kan, Min-Yen},<br>
+booktitle={In Proceedings of Joint Workshop on Bibliometric-enhanced Information Retrieval and NLP for Digital Libraries (BIRNDL 2016)},<br>
-}
+year={2016}<br>
+}<br>

 ### Stay tuned for The PROPOSED 3rd Computational Linguistics Scientific Document Summarization Shared Task Corpus (CL-SciSumm 2017)